-It got to the stage now where the mine managers and staff would drop in for a beer occasionally, they couldn’t make a habit of it; slumming with the men just wasn’t on and not only that the women much preferred the decor of the Club and a glass of wine or G & T and as all of the head honcho’s had wives and families and the Club was the place; they did most of their drinking there.
+It got to the stage now, where the mine managers, and staff, would drop in for a beer occasionally, they couldn’t make a habit of it; slumming with the men just wasn’t on, and not only that, the women much preferred the decor of the Club, a glass of wine, or G & T as all of the head honcho’s had wives, and families, the Club was the place; they did most of their drinking there.

-“Delta Dawn what’s that jockstrap you got on” was the perennial favourite; always the first disk played at opening times, and half the time the last, the other favourite was “Killing me softly with his song” I didn’t know much about pop music but I got to know that these were sung by Helen Reddy and Roberta Flack; and that believe it or not, is the sum total of my recall of all the records that were on and got played on that jukebox!
+“Delta Dawn what’s that jockstrap you got on”, was the favourite; always the first disc played at opening times, and half the time the last, the other favourite was “Killing me softly with his song”.
+I didn’t know much about pop music, but I got to know that these were sung by Helen Reddy, and Roberta Flack; and that believe it or not, is the sum total of my recall, of all the records, that were on, and got played, on that jukebox!

-He just looked at me and piped up “What’s going on here?”
-I said “What do you mean?” he said something along the lines “you’ve been here a few weeks now and you haven’t called me”.
-I looked at him blank and the asked “Why would I call you?”
+He just looked at me, and piped up, “What’s going on here?”
+I said, “What do you mean?” he said something along the lines, “you’ve been here a few weeks now, and you haven’t called me”.
+I looked at him blank, and asked “Why would I call you?”

 For a little nostalgia try this: https://www.youtube.com/watch?v=afsp7MU-nTI

 after all these years, they are well worth listening to, coming from me, that’s really an admission of sorts.